Philippines women's national rugby union team

+The Philippines women's national rugby union team, nicknamed the Volcanoes represents the Philippines in women's rugby union.
+They played their first international on 24 November 2011 against China.

+History

-The Philippines women's national rugby union team, nicknamed the Lady Volcanoes.
-They played their first fifteens rugby in non-test matches in a developmental tournament involving Laos and Thailand.
+The Philippines played their first fifteens rugby in non-test matches in a developmental tournament involving Laos and Thailand.
 Their first test match was against China at the 2011 Asian Division II Championship.
 They hosted the 2012 Asian Division II Championship in Manila.

 They went on a hiatus from full 11-a-side rugby until 2018, when they competed in the Division I Asian Championships.
+In 2019 the Philippine Rugby Football Union removed “Lady” from its national women's fifteens and sevens team names.
+The decision was in line with World Rugby and Asia Rugby to drop gender titles in their competition names.